raynaharrisphd/raynaharrisphd.github.io/_posts/2024-08-07-yoga-froglake.md

 ## Handout

-Here the the handout I used for notes and journalling.
+Here is the handout I used for notes and journalling.

 <object data="/assets/pdfs/lafuerzalatinayoga.pdf" width="1000" height="1000" type='application/pdf'></object>